 The undercatch amount is defined as the difference between actual catch and the allocated or revised catch limit (whichever results in lesser carry forward).

+For the avoidance of doubt, a maximum total of 3 years allocation can be caught in a single year as a result of carry forward accumulation.

 Weekly catch is catch taken from 0000hrs Monday New Zealand standard time (NZST) to 2359hrs Sunday (NZST).